-Rebates are available to members who add a qualifying heat pump that is PTCS certified to their current heating system, replace their old heat pump with a new qualifying one, or install one with new construction.
-Rebate amounts may vary per installation.
+Incentives are available to members who add a qualifying heat pump that is PTCS certified to their current heating system, replace their old heat pump with a new qualifying one, or install one with new construction.
+Incentive amounts may vary per installation.
 Today’s electric heat pumps offer clean, safe, reliable comfort all year long, and are by far the most efficient heating and cooling systems available.
 Call us at 536-2126 ext 5.
 Our energy specialists are available to answer your questions about heat pumps.
-We'll provide you with a list of approved installers and rebate program requirements.
+We'll provide you with a list of approved installers and incentive program requirements.

 $1,200 incentive for a variable speed air source heat pump converted from an electric forced air system. $1,000 incentive for a non-variable speed heat pump converted from an electric forced air system.
-Heat pump must meet Federal minimum standards for HSPF2 and SEER2 ratings.
+Heat pump must meet must have an HSPF2 rating of 7.60 or greater.

 Ductless Heat Pump Incentive